nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/hooks.md

 ### Receiving Notifications

-When a life-cycle event occurs, the Resource Abstractor sends a notification to the registered `webhook_url`.
+When a lifecycle event occurs, the Resource Abstractor sends a notification to the registered `webhook_url`.
 The notification structure depends on the event type:

-#### Example: Asynchronous Notification
+##### Asynchronous Notification
 For an asynchronous event, such as `post_create`, the webhook receives a JSON payload like:
 ```json
 {